tfp-photonics/treams/docs/physicsarray.rst

 but they have mainly two features added.
-First, they derive from :class:`treams.util.AnnotatedArray` so they can carry annotations with them, but these annotations are restricted to the physical quantities (as described in :ref:`params`).
+First, they derive from :class:`treams.util.AnnotatedArray` so they can carry annotations with them, but these annotations are restricted to the physical quantities (as described in :doc:`params`).
-Second, they offer special methods to create matrices for common transformations like rotations, which are described in more detail in :ref:`operators`.
+Second, they offer special methods to create matrices for common transformations like rotations, which are described in more detail in :doc:`operators`.

 Special properties
 ==================